Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     - Implement swipeToRefresh
     - Move TemperatureType from DI to some settings providing mechanism.
 Probably a shared preferences with data-domain wrapping.

+    - Fix such case of first app run:
+        - Dialog of local city recognition appeared, one taps OK
+        - Remote forecast for city downloading fails
+        - Local forecast for city downloading also fails, since no initial city saved in DB
+        - Next, app crashes, saying "city has to be not null".
+So, one has to show some status that both - remote and local failed.
+And maybe go to a city selection screen.
     - When forecast fails to download, sometimes it calls cities screen for 2 times
     - As for network connection availability, is there a way to remove double check ?
     - App doesn't ask for permission when I remove it, after it was granted before